ocaml/ocaml.org/data/planet/pdonadeo/installing-opam-111-on-a-centos-65.md

 <p class="noindent">No root access is required in this process, I usually install OPAM in <code>~/opam</code>, and GODI in <code>~/godi</code>.</p>

-<p class="noindent">There is an irony in all this story: GODI has been <strong>the</strong> OCaml source distribution for years, and the coming of OPAM, which is actually newer and has some important features missing in GODI, has produced many frictions in the OCaml community, that in the end caused the <a href="https://blog.camlcity.org/blog/godi_shutdown.html" title="GODI is shutting down">shut down of GODI</a>.</p>
+<p class="noindent">There is an irony in all this story: GODI has been <strong>the</strong> OCaml source distribution for years, and the coming of OPAM, which is actually newer and has some important features missing in GODI, has produced many frictions in the OCaml community, that in the end caused the <a href="https://blog.camlcity.org/blog/godi_shutdown.html - [1 Client error: SSL peer certificate or SSH remote key was not OK]" title="GODI is shutting down">shut down of GODI</a>.</p>

 <p class="noindent">The moral part here is: embrace the new things, but don't be too impatient in throwing out the window the precious work that, in the end, still works.</p>